How to get your real estate license

 Once you have successfully passed the exam and completed the background check, you must apply to the Board of Real Estate to obtain an official license to practice.
 Print, complete, sign and mail application (complete information can be found on the DPOR website).
 The application should be submitted within one year of passing the test, but sooner is better as your background check/finger printing is only valid for 45 days.

-We will do our very best to make the process of completing your Virginia Licensing Education requirements as simple as possible.
+We will do our very best to make the process of completing your Virginia Real Estate Licensing Requirements as simple as possible.

 good to know...